 - The amortizing option provides up to 6% of the purchase price of your home in the form of a repayable second mortgage at the same interest rate as your first mortgage.
 Payments must be made monthly.

-- Homeownership for the Brave.
-THDA offers a .5% reduction on the already-low Great Choice mortgage rates for active duty military service members and military veterans.
+- Homeownership for Heroes.
+THDA offers a 0.5% reduction on the already-low Great Choice mortgage rates for active duty military service members and military veterans.

 THDA also provides an array of services to help homeowners, including: